v-finance/camelot/doc/sphinx/source/doc/documents.rst

 Three concepts are important for understanding how Camelot handles documents :

     * The **Storage** : this is the place where Camelot stores its documents, by default this is a directory on the local system.
-Files are checked in and checked out of the storage by their name.
+When a file is checked in into a storage, a StoredFile is returned.
+Files are checked out from the storage by their StoredFile representation.

     * The **StoredFile** : a stored file is a representation of a file stored in a storage.
 It does not contain the file itself but its name and meta information.

-    * The **File** Field type : is a custom field type to write and read the name of a StoredFile into the database.
+    * The **File** Field type : is a custom field type to write and read the StoredFile into the database.
+The actual name of the StoredFile is the only thing stored in the database.

 The File field type
 ===================